 Andrew Blanchard was born in the wild swamps of Louisiana, though was raised in Waveland, a small beach community on the Mississippi Gulf Coast.
 Like most boys who grew up close to a beach, he fished and swam until the ring of the dinner bell.
 Blanchard earned a BA degree from the University of Southern Mississippi in 2000 and in 2004 an MFA degree from The University of Mississippi/Ole Miss in Oxford, MS.

 Blanchard’s prints have been collected throughout the United States, as well as in Hawaii, France, Bulgaria, South Korea, and the United Kingdom.
 His mixed-process prints on wood and paper have been included in over one hundred national and international juried printmaking exhibitions.
 Recently, several of his prints were included in Schiffer Publishing’s Printmakers Today, the 2011 Southern Edition of New American Paintings magazine and the Oxford American magazine, of which he was selected as one of the New Superstars of Southern Art.
 In 2015, his work will be featured in the International Painting Annual No.4 published by Manifest Creative Research Gallery in Cincinnati, Ohio.

 Blanchard is currently the Director of Studio Art and an Associate Professor of Printmaking and Photography at Converse College in Spartanburg, South Carolina.
 His work is represented by Southside Gallery in Oxford, MS and M Contemporary Gallery in New Orleans, LA.

-For more information on this lecture, contact Michael Dickins, gallery director, at firstname.lastname@example.org.
+For more information on this exhibition, which is free and open to the public, contact Michael Dickins, gallery director, at firstname.lastname@example.org.